 I got thrilled right away to see Pisa on the itinerary for our honeymoon journey in Italy.
 Then my excitement waned when I began to realize one thing.

-‘Lean’ on the Tower of Pisa.
+‘Lean’ at the Tower of Pisa.

 When we speak about Italy, the Leaning Tower of Pisa is amongst the firsts that pop in our heads.
 Pizza is another, but just because this Italian delicacy and the old city sound alike, I was tickled to death when I heard somebody claiming that pizza originated from Pisa.
 Mamma mia!